Contact and Company Properties

 In this article

-Create and Edit Customer Properties
+Create and Edit Properties

-Account Owners and Administrators are able to create and edit customer properties.
-You can add up to 50 individual customer properties.
 Properties are global across all Inboxes in your Help Scout account and will be displayed in the Properties sidebar section in each conversation.

 When you come back to Manage > Properties after creating the first one, you'll find a New Property button if you want to add more.